-The Council provided a loan of £4.280m (funded by Prudential Borrowing) to the Tameside Sports Trust in 2008/09, to invest in the refurbishment of three existing Leisure Centres within the Borough.
+The Council provided a loan of £4.280m (funded by Prudential Borrowing) to Active Tameside in 2008/09, to invest in the refurbishment of three existing Leisure Centres within the Borough.
 This loan was for policy reasons and not for treasury management purposes.
 The Council also has an investment in Manchester Airport as outlined below.
 These investments were not part of the Treasury Management strategy.